-4. IMPLICATIONS OF DECISION
+5. IMPLICATIONS OF DECISION

-4.1 Corporate Priorities and Performance

-- 4.1.1 The Council's Corporate Plan for 2015-20 sets the vision and strategy for the next five years based on the core principles of fairness, responsibility and opportunity, to make sure Barnet is a place: - Of opportunity, where people can further their quality of life - Where people are helped to help themselves, recognising that prevention is better than cure - Where responsibility is shared, fairly - Where services are delivered efficiently to get value for money for the taxpayer. - 4.1.2 The Corporate Plan priorities and the Health and Wellbeing Strategy have been considered in the development of the proposals as outlined in appendix A, linked to the principles identified in the Corporate Plan.
-Work will be undertaken over the coming months to set the performance targets for 2016-17 which will be bought back to CELS Committee on the 3rd March 2016.

-4.2 Resources (Finance & Value for Money, Procurement, Staffing, IT, Property, Sustainability)
+- 5.1 Corporate Priorities and Performance - 5.1.1 The Council's Corporate Plan for 2015-20 sets the vision and strategy for the next five years based on the core principles of fairness, responsibility and opportunity, to make sure Barnet is a place: - Of opportunity, where people can further their quality of life - Where people are helped to help themselves, recognising that prevention is better than cure - Where responsibility is shared, fairly - Where services are delivered efficiently to get value for money for the taxpayer. - 5.1.2 The Corporate Plan priorities and the Health and Wellbeing Strategy have been considered in the development of the proposals as outlined in Appendix 1, linked to the principles identified in the Corporate Plan.
+Work will be undertaken over the coming months to set the performance targets for 2016-17 which will be bought back to CELS Committee on the 3rd March 2016. - 5.2 Resources (Finance & Value for Money, Procurement, Staffing, IT, Property, Sustainability) - 5.2.1 The present budget for CELS is projecting an overspend of £1.2m as at the

-- 4.2.1 The present budget for CELS is projecting an overspend of £1.2m as at the end of quarter 2, mainly due to pressures in children's social care placements and staffing.
-A recovery plan is in place to address this issue. - 4.2.2 The future savings proposals are significantly challenging and dependent on a range of factors often outside of the control of the service and with longer lead in times.
+- end of quarter 2, mainly due to pressures in children's social care placements and staffing.
+A recovery plan is in place to address this issue. - 5.2.2 The future savings proposals are significantly challenging and dependent on a range of factors often outside of the control of the service and with longer lead in times.
 The achievement of savings predicated on reducing demand through improved preventative work and social work practice should led to better outcomes for children and young people.
 However the relationship between early intervention/prevention and reduced demand on social care is not always linear and is subject to a range of both controllable and uncontrollable variables.
-There is therefore a risk that the savings set out may not able be deliverable as the Council must always ensure that safeguarding of children and young people remains paramount.

-- 4.2.3 Appendix A sets out the revenue proposals - 4.2.4 Appendix B sets out the capital proposals
+There is therefore a risk that the savings set out may not able be deliverable as the Council must always ensure that safeguarding of children and young people remains paramount. - 5.2.3 Appendix 1 sets out the revenue proposals.
+Appendix 1 shows the total of the CELS Committee Savings proposals which total £14.5m, in line with the Committee's saving target.
+Each line represents a savings idea and the negative value the saving amount per annum.
+The totals at the bottom relate to the total savings per annum. - 5.2.4 Appendix 2 sets out the capital proposals.
+Appendix 2 shows the additional capital funding required, for the period to 2020 this is £55.8m.
+The sheet also details the funding stream for project / additional amount for an existing project.
+The majority of the additional amounts in the period relate to funding school place planning, due to increasing demographics in the borough.

-4.3 Social Value
+5.3 Social Value

-- 4.3.1 In taking forward the proposals due regard will be paid to the Social Value Act.
+- 5.3.1 In taking forward the proposals due regard will be paid to the Social Value Act.
 The Social Value Act will be a useful tool in ensuring that our activities are embedded in prevention and early intervention.
-We will seek to look for added value providers can bring in delivering our services such as where apprenticeships are provided. - 4.3.2 The Public Services (Social Value) Act 2013 requires people who commission public services to think about how they can also secure wider social, economic and environmental benefits.
+We will seek to look for added value providers can bring in delivering our services such as where apprenticeships are provided. - 5.3.2 The Public Services (Social Value) Act 2013 requires people who commission public services to think about how they can also secure wider social, economic and environmental benefits.
 Before commencing a procurement process, commissioners should think about whether the services they are going to buy, or the way they are going to buy them, could secure these benefits for their area or stakeholders.

-4.4 Legal and Constitutional References
+5.4 Legal and Constitutional References